Lawrence Osborne: Films

 In June 2020 it was announced by both Variety and The Hollywood Reporter that Osborne will script and co-produce the film adaptation of Jon Swain's 1997 Vietnam war memoir River of Time in conjunction with Indochina Productions.
-His script "Solstice" is currently in development, to be shot in Mongolia.
+His scripts "Solstice" and "Burning Angel" currently in development, to be shot in Mongolia and New York.

-"On Java Road" is currently being produced as a feature film with Anonymous Content.
-His novel "Children of Wolves," set in Istanbul, is scheduled for publication in 2026.

-Osborne is a voting member of the European Film Academy.

-Om May 2025 Deadline announced the creation of JAVA ROAD, a production company formed by Osborne and producers Mike Goodridge of Good Chaos and Nicholas Simon of Indochina Productions and based in London and Asia.
+In May 2025, Deadline announced the creation of JAVA ROAD, a production company formed by Osborne, producers Mike Goodridge of Good Chaos and Nicholas Simon of Indochina Productions (based in London and Asia).